3 Forms Of Verb List

 Past simple indicates that something happened at some specific time in the past, such as: 'Her house was built in 1987.'

-We were.
+I was. | We were. |

-You were.
+You were. | You were. |

-He/She/It was.
+He/She/It was. | They were. |

 Note that the past singular requires 'was' for the first and third person, while 'were' is used with a second-person pronoun.
 All forms are the same—'were'—for the plural tenses.

 Search results can the sorted on the basis of relevance, view count, title, rating and publish date.
 You can even search the episodes and movies and download them.
 GenYoutube provides Youtube video downloads in mp4, webm, m4a, 3gp and 3D formats which ranges from mobile friendly to HDTV resolution.
-Three Currently It supports 55 formats of video downloads.
+Currently It supports 55 formats of video downloads.
 Now you can download songs, movies, episodes, trailers, clips or any Youtube video without visitng the Youtube site with hassle free controls and beautiful responsive UI.

 Past Perfect